 - MD, PhD, PharmD or equivalent degree (e.g. DO, DPT)

 - Evidence of commitment to research in a field relevant to deprescribing

 - People who have the time and interest to commit to the above described activities

-- The intended audience is early-stage faculty and fellows or people in equivalent positions.
+- The intended audience is early-stage faculty and qualified fellows/trainees/doctoral students or people in equivalent positions.
 While applications from other qualified people are also welcome, preference will be given to applicants who are in earlier stages of their career (e.g., up to 5 years in a research-oriented faculty position, not yet received an R01 or tenure).